djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_3.md

 ### Named return types

 The original proposal suggested syntax like `collect_to_set::<T, I>::impl` to refer to the `impl Trait` return type of the function `collect_to_set`.
 This raised questions about how to refer to nested return types. `as impl Trait` does not have this problem, since the correct approach in this case would be to separate the return type into a type alias.
+It is good to question how named unnameable types interact with distant type aliases though and whether this would be an issue.
 Nested `as impl Trait`s can be approached in the same way.

 ### Trait object confusion